nodecg/awesome-nodecg/README.md

 ### Twitch
 * [lfg-sublistener](https://github.com/SupportClass/lfg-sublistener) - Listens for subscription events via Twitch chat and optionally via the Twitch API
 * [lfg-twichapi](https://github.com/SupportClass/lfg-twitchapi) - Lets other bundles easily query the Twitch API on behalf of a logged in user.
+* [lfg-siphon](https://github.com/SupportClass/lfg-siphon) - Interfaces with another program called Streen that provides a centralized interface to Twitch chat.
+Good when running many NodeCG instances that all need to connect to chat.
 * [nodecg-twitch-chat](https://github.com/denolfe/nodecg-twitch-chat) - NodeCG bundle which loads Twitch chat as a dashboard panel.
 * [nodecg-dashboard](https://github.com/denolfe/nodecg-dashboard) - NodeCG bundle showing viewers, followers, uptime, and stream title.